rocicorp/replicache/QUICKSTART.md

 import {useSubscribe} from 'replicache-react-util';

 const rep = new Replicache({
-  // The URL your Client View from Step 1 is running at.
+  // The URL your Client View from above is running at.
   clientViewURL: 'http://localhost:3001/replicache-client-view',

   // Auth token required for your Client View endpoint, if any.
   dataLayerAuth: '<authtoken>',

-  // The URL the Diff Server from Step 3 is running at, defaults to
+  // The URL your Diff Server from above is running at, defaults to
   // localhost:7001.
   diffServerURL: 'http://localhost:7001/pull',